once upon…

 Hi, I’m Folke — the face and muddy hands behind Dreizehn Einhalb Gramm.

-It all began, when my parents gifted me a La Pavoni hand-lever espresso machine for Christmas.
-Motivated by my relentless drive for perfection, I embarked on countless experiments in search of the ultimate espresso recipe.
-Through meticulous adjustments to the grind size, water temperature and pressure, I finally arrived at a magical measurement: exactly 13.5 grams of coffee for a single espresso.
+It all began when my parents gifted me a La Pavoni hand-lever espresso machine for Christmas.
+Driven by a familiar fixation on detail, I spent weeks adjusting grind size, water temperature, and pressure in search of the perfect shot.
+Eventually I arrived at a small, almost accidental truth: exactly 13.5 grams of coffee for a single espresso.

 from coffee to cup.

-With my “perfect” espresso dialled in, it was only natural to tackle the next challenge: crafting the ideal cup to hold it.
-In early 2022, in a fit of enthusiasm, I purchased a potter’s wheel.
-Drawing on my background in architecture — and some prior experience working with clay — I felt sure I could create the perfect vessel for my espresso shots.
+Once the espresso was perfected, the next step felt obvious: creating the cup to hold it.
+In early 2022, carried by enthusiasm, I bought a potter’s wheel.
+With a background in architecture and a bit of prior experience with clay, I assumed I could simply design the ideal vessel for my coffee.

 the illusion of perfection.